 You dream of decking every hall, every year, but when the holidays roll around, you've got a brisket to bake and cocktails to clink.

-So focus your festive energy on just one iconic focal point — a wreath on the front door or greenery on the mantel — something that easily changes with the seasons.
+So, focus your festive energy on just one iconic focal point — a wreath on the front door or greenery on the mantel — something you can easily change with the season.

 Or, create a display that makes you feel merry year-round.
 (Try repurposing storefront letters to spell out "LOVE" or "JOY" — sentiments that never go out of season.)